This topic provides a rare opportunity to talk to both of the groups I help on a daily basis: US expat entrepreneurs and non-US entrepreneurs.

 - You can get someone to do it for you.

 Like many things in life, a little know-how and the right connections go a long way.
-I’ve opened a ton of US bank accounts for people in all sorts of circumstances and with all sorts of legal structures.
+There are lots of little details to get right.
+I’ve helped lots of entrepreneurs set up a US legal structure and open a US bank account.
 I have the process down to a proverbial science.

 Also, unlike some others I’ve heard about from my clients, I do everything in a fully transparent and above-board way.
 There’s no lying to the bank or taking shortcuts with any step in the process.
 Everything is done correctly so you don’t have to worry about whether your account will be closed down once the bank finds out the truth.

-If you’d like some help opening a US bank account for your business, click here to schedule a call.
+If you’d like some help, click here to schedule a call.
 I’d be glad to put my knowledge and connections to work for you.

 Want to know more?
 The Tax-Savvy Expat courses teach you everything you need to know about expat tax.